Gavriel-Sembiring-366/utspbo/README.md

 >
 > Database is hosted in MySql (PhpMyAdmin).
 >
-> Import database from product_java.sql
+> Import database from product_java.sql.

 > [!TIP]
-> username and password for client side :
+> username and password for client side (from product_java.sql):
 >
 > username : healm
 >
 > password : healm

 > [!TIP]
-> username and password for server side :
+> username and password for server side (from product_java.sql):
 >
 > username : admin
 >